autosoft-dev/code-bert/README.md

 ******************************************************************
 ```

-You can optionally pass the `--show_match` flag like so `run_pipeline -r test_files --show_match` and then it will also show you the function docstring pairs where they match.
-By default it will only show you the mis-matches.
-So, with this flag set the report will look like this
+You can optionally pass the `--show_match` flag like so `run_pipeline -r test_files --show_match` to prompt out both match and mismatching function-docstring pairs.

 ```
  ======== Analysing test_files/test_code_add.py =========